microsoft/seismic-deeplearning/README.md

 ## Interpretation
 For seismic interpretation, the repository consists of extensible machine learning pipelines, that shows how you can leverage state-of-the-art segmentation algorithms (UNet, SEResNET, HRNet) for seismic interpretation.
+We currently support rectangular data, i.e. 2D and 3D seismic images which form a rectangle in 2D.
+We also provide [utilities](./examples/interpretation/segyconverter/README.md) for converting SEGY data with rectangular boundaries into numpy arrays where everything outside the boundary has been padded to produce a rectangular 3D numpy volume.

 To run examples available on the repo, please follow instructions below to:
 1) [Set up the environment](#setting-up-environment)